boeboska/Programmeerproject/README.md

 Project Proposal animal change
 ===============================

-### In this document you could read the proposal for the programming project about the animal change
+## In this document you could read the proposal for the programming project about the animal change

-# Programmeerproject